 Reporting and paying your premiums

 Your WSIB premiums are used to pay benefits for people who are injured or become ill in the workplace.
-Learn more about your premium and payment obligations, how and when to report and pay or check out our FAQs for additional detail.
+Learn more about your premium and payment obligations, how and when to report and pay or check out our FAQs for additional details.

 Keep us updated